-Modou, the second Mr Sowe at the office, joined us as an intern in July 2009 and became permanent staff in May 2010.
-Modou handles our day-to-day financial transactions and acts as a liaison with our service providers.
-He assists the staff with filing and coordinates the security of IHRDA premises.
+Prior to joining IHRDA, Modou worked at Emkay Stores.
+At IHRDA, he handles the day-to-day financial transactions and acts as a liaison with our service providers.
+He also assists the staff with filing and coordinates the security of IHRDA premises.

 For a first time visitor or new staff, Cheikh’s bright smile and endearing helpfulness will welcome you at Yundum Airport.
 Together with Fatou and Tamba, Cheikh forms an important part of our institutional memory.Cheikh speaks French, English and some Spanish.